Pre-work and Notes

 UMS is growing and expanding its business, and needs the ability to begin associating billing transactions with the UMS US legal entity.

 Maria would like to ensure that the legal entity is automatically populated on the order product and associated to records that will be integrated to the ERP.
 This information will help improve recordkeeping in UMS’s ERP system and will begin laying the foundation for UMS to expand to other countries.
+Use the existing Flow named Order Product Automation to complete this challenge.
+You will need to create a new Update Records element and use the Default Outcome from the existing Order Product Decision element.

 |Legal Entity Name